Saturday, September 28, 2024

 He was buried on his farm, about fourteen miles from Marion.
 (How I wonder where this area was, also for his wife Anna Latimore Love who died May 18, 1814, did they once have sand stones for markers? or they still there covered by years of dirt, have they been moved or destroyed? my mind wonders?)

-Hopefully in the near future, Col. Andrew Love, with nine other Revolutionary Veterans, will be remembered by a special Memorial Marker that is being worked on to be ready by the year 2026, for American's 250 Anniversary.
+Hopefully in the near future, Col. Andrew Love, with nine other local Revolutionary Veterans, will be remembered by a special Memorial Marker that is being worked on to be ready by the year 2026, for American's 250 Anniversary.
 God be with us through these trying times.

 No comments: